michaeltwo/survey/README.md

 1. Register a user, if you already have an account, can perform login directly

-2. Survey taker and survey craeter
+2. Survey taker and survey creater

 3. Click on logout, after operate done.